web3dopamine/liberty_website/docs/docs/developers/smart-contracts.md

 # Smart Contract Development

-Learn how to build and deploy smart contracts on Liberty Bitcoin.
+Learn how to build and deploy smart contracts on Liberty.

 ## Contract Development